gyulanemeth/bluefox.email/docs/design-systems/variables.md

 - **Image**
 - **Variable Name** (e.g., `image-logo`)
-- **Main Variable** (true/false value indicates whether the variable is visible in the design system preview.)
+- **Main Variable** (true/false) determines if it appears in the project creation dialog.
+Non-main variables can be changed later in project settings

 **Managing image variables**
 - **Copy**: Copy the image link by clicking the link icon.